almenscorner/IntuneCD/README.md

 # Exciting news 📣
 The front end for IntuneCD has now been released.
 Check it out [here](https://github.com/almenscorner/intunecd-monitor)

+## Whats new in 1.3.1
+- Bug fix for Filters not being able to created if they do not exist
+- Bug fix for Conditional Access policies not being able to be created if `authenticationStrength` is configured
+- Added Graph throttling handling to `makeapirequestPost` to handle creation of large amounts of CA policies https://github.com/almenscorner/IntuneCD/blob/13be20d42a1880184e1ec94d5e87f20a4f6d266d/src/IntuneCD/graph_request.py#L149-L155

 ## What's new in 1.3.0
 - New summary of changes, instead of just a count, a summary of the changes with old and new values are sent to the front end
 - Report mode, if you want to send a summary of changes to the front end without actually updating the configuration in Intune, you can activate report mode when running the update using `-r` -> `IntuneCD-startupdate -r`